codifice/blog/content/posts/2020-02-18-configuring-the-rpi-cluster-network/index.md

 Repeating the `ifconfig` command will show that the `wlan0` adapter has been disabled and no longer appears on the list.

-To double check connectivity try `ping www.google.com`
+To double-check connectivity try `ping www.google.com`

 ## Shutting down the cluster cleanly

-Up until now we've had to shutdown the Raspberry PI cluster by logging onto each machine and running `sudo shutdown -h now` or `sudo poweroff`.
+Up until now, we've had to shut down the Raspberry PI cluster by logging onto each machine and running `sudo shutdown -h now` or `sudo poweroff`.
 If we configure [SSH Key Authentication](https://www.digitalocean.com/community/tutorials/how-to-configure-ssh-key-based-authentication-on-a-linux-server) with the private key on the cache/gateway RPi and install the public key on each of the other nodes (in `~/.ssh/authorized_keys`) we can parse the DHCP Leases file and shutdown each node in turn and finally the cache/gateway RPi.

 ```bash
 #!/bin/bash